 Note: This document contains side effect information about clindamycin.
-Some of the dosage forms listed on this page may not apply to the brand name Cleocin Phosphate.
+Some dosage forms listed on this page may not apply to the brand name Cleocin Phosphate.

-Applies to clindamycin: capsule, powder for solution, solution
+Applies to clindamycin: oral capsule, oral powder for solution.
+Other dosage forms:

 Along with its needed effects, clindamycin (the active ingredient contained in Cleocin Phosphate) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking clindamycin:

 - Cracks in the skin

 - Abdominal or stomach cramps, pain, or tenderness

 - bleeding gums